Things that Help and Hurt

 - Herbals / herbs : tribulus terrestris, nettle root, maca root, gotu kola and marshmallow

 Things that hurt

 The traditional treatment for this malady has been (and for many urologists still is) antibiotics.
-We frown upon the use of antibiotics after they have failed.
+We frown upon the use of antibiotics after they have failed — that’s one of the key prostatitis tips you need to remember.
+Avoid them.
 The archives are full of men reporting negative side-effects from these drugs.
 Most knowledgeable urologists today will discourage the use of antibiotics if they fail to cure a patient and cultures are negative.
 Unfortunately, many men are temporarily helped by these drugs, for complex reasons, and this convinces them that they have an infection, sending them looking for new prescriptions again and again.
 In extreme cases men have taken antibiotics continuously for years without any lasting benefit.

 Irritants and triggers

 Different people have different triggers/irritants, but here are the most common you may wish to experiment with avoiding:

 - Psychological stress in mice and cats triggers their bladder mast cells.
 Most likely this occurs in humans and other mammals too.